CountBricks: Landscape Edging Cost Per Foot Explained

 Deep Dive: Labor vs. Material in Per-Foot Pricing

-In residential hardscaping, materials often steal the spotlight, yet labor can equal or exceed 50 % of the landscape edging cost per foot.
-CountBricks separates these expenses on every line item so contractors can negotiate smarter.
+In construction, labor can often equal or exceed 50% of the landscape edging cost per foot.
+CountBricks separates these expenses for better negotiation.

 Case Study: Crestview Bungalow Upgrade